brian1568/learning-to-code/README.md

 ### Windows Experiments
 [Microsoft Windows](https://en.wikipedia.org/wiki/Operating_system#Microsoft_Windows) is a familiar [operating system](https://en.wikipedia.org/wiki/Operating_system) in which we can perform experiments, run commands, and build software applications.
 In addition to the experiments, we'll go over a few things to help prevent hurting your Windows machine.
+* [Experiment 1](https://github.com/brian1568/learning-to-code/blob/main/experiments/windows/basics/command-prompt.md) - Using the Windows Command Prompt
-* Experiment 1 - Coming soon!
+* Experiment 2 - Stay tuned...

 ### Linux Experiments
 [Linux](https://en.wikipedia.org/wiki/Operating_system#Linux) is a widely used [operating system](https://en.wikipedia.org/wiki/Operating_system) for software development.
 There are several ways to obtain and use a Linux machine.
 Hint: Raspberry Pi comes with Linux already installed!
 There are also ways to run Linux within Windows!